US border security deal reached to avert new shutdown

 On 25 January, President Trump agreed to a three-week spending deal to end the shutdown and allow Congress to reach an agreement.

-The shutdown was triggered by the Democrats' refusal to approve funds for his promised wall on the border with Mexico, and Mr Trump refused to budge.
+The shutdown was triggered after Democrats denied the president funding for his promised wall on the border with Mexico, and Mr Trump refused to budge.

 During the last shutdown, hundreds of thousands of workers were furloughed (put on unpaid leave) in December and January while others in essential services, such as hospital care, air traffic control and law enforcement, worked without pay.